 After selecting the column headings, select Data> Filter - this will add drop-down icons to the column headings.

-Just select the column you want to sort by.
-In the drop-down menu, you will see multiple options depending on the data in the selected column.
+Simply select the column you want to sort by.
+In the drop-down menu, you will see the available sorting options, which depend on the data in the selected column.
 For columns that contain numbers, you can choose to sort from largest to smallest, smallest to greatest, or you can set a custom sort.

 By selecting one of the sort options, you will sort the entire sheet based on that one column.
 All data in the other columns will also be sorted.